openhab/org.openhab.binding.zwave/doc/qubino/zmnhca_0_0.md

 ### Parameter 42: Reporting in Watts by time interval for Q1 or Q2

-Power reporting in Watts by time interval for Q1 or Q2 Set value means time interval (0 – 32767) in seconds, when power report is send.
-Available configuration parameters (data type is 2 Byte DEC):
+Power reporting in Watts by time interval for Q1 or Q2

-  *  default value 300 = 300s
-  *  0 - Reporting Disabled
-  *  1 - 32767 = 1 second - 32767 seconds.
-Reporting enabled, power report is send with time interval set by entered value.
+<p&gtSet value means time interval (0 – 32767) in seconds, when power report is send.
+Available configuration parameters (data type is 2 Byte DEC):</p&gt <ul&gt<li&gt default value 300 = 300s</li&gt <li&gt 0 - Reporting Disabled</li&gt <li&gt 1 - 32767 = 1 second - 32767 seconds.
+Reporting enabled, power report is send with time interval set by entered value.</li&gt </ul&gt
 Values in the range 0 to 32767 may be set.

 The manufacturer defined default value is ```300```.